 They review and approve verification of procurement card transactions.

 NOTE: The approving supervisor cannot be a cardholder or Procurement Card Data Entry Specialist (PCDES) of procurement cards for which they are the approving supervisor.

 The Cost Center (Project, Program, Gift, or Grant) Manager is responsible for the following:

 - Adhering to WSU policies and procedures governing procurement cards, as published in this BPPM section (70.08).

 - Providing direction for departmental procurement card use.

-- Taking appropriate action in response to cardholder or PCDES violations.
+- Taking appropriate action in response to a policy violation by a cardholder or PCDES.
 See Violating Policy.

 Procurement Card Data Entry Specialist (PCDES)